Skip to main content

 SVOD – subscription video on demand

 SVOD is similar to traditional TV packages, allowing users to consume as much content as they desire at a flat rate per month.
-Major services include Sky (plus its subsidiary Now TV), Netflix, Amazon Prime Video and Hulu, with new services coming from the likes of Apple, HBO and Disney.
+Major services include Netflix, Disney+, Amazon Prime Video, Max, Apple TV+ and Paramount+, with the global SVOD market now generating roughly $98 billion a year and Netflix alone passing 325 million paid subscribers in Q1 2026.

 With SVOD, there is far greater freedom to opt out, as consumers aren’t tied into a long-term contract.
 This offers greater flexibility to users, and providers of SVOD are continually challenged with retaining consumers, by providing exclusive new content, aggressive pricing schemes – and probably both.